Rohith-Chittipolu/Conference-scheduler/README.md

 * Chandra Mouli Kotteti - Mentor

 ## Technology Stack
-* Database: Google Firestack
+* Database:SQL
-* App design: Android Studio
+* App design: Xcode

 ## Requirements
 * To Create, schedule and manage your conference on this Conference Scheduling App to provide an interactive and personalized experience.